flavorjones/calendar-assistant/README.md

           [--join], [--no-join]          # launch a browser to join the video call URL
                                          # Default: true
-  -p, [--profile=PROFILE]                # the profile you'd like to use (if different from default)
+  -p, [--profile=PROFILE]                # the profile you'd like to use (if different from default) -l, [--local-store=FILENAME]           # Load events from a local file instead of Google Calendar
-          [--local-store=FILENAME]       # Load events from a local file instead of Google Calendar [--must-be=one two three]      # array of event predicates that must be true [--must-not-be=one two three]  # array of event predicates that must not be true -h, -?, [--help], [--no-help]
+          [--must-be=one two three]      # array of event predicates that must be true [--must-not-be=one two three]  # array of event predicates that must not be true -h, -?, [--help], [--no-help]